wavefrontHQ/docs/pages/doc/integrations_bigpanda_troubleshoot.md

     2. If you have a custom trigger scenario, verify that those options are set.
 [Read more](webhooks_alert_notification.html#create-a-custom-alert-target).

-4. Check whether the correct data is selected.

-   * From the **Type** drop-down menu select **Email**.
+4. Check whether the body template is correct by selecting **Email** from the **Type** drop-down menu.

-     You'll see the exact data that is being sent in the Body Template section
+   This will allow you to analyze the fields and notifications received in the email for the exact data as defined in the **Body Template** section.

 5. Debug the alert target: